 Not Confidential (duty to report misconduct)

-* The Confidential Advisor (students), University Ombuds (student and employees), and counselors in the offices of Student Health Services and Student Counseling Services (students) are confidential resources exempt from mandatory reporting of sexual misconduct matters.
-Because communications to these persons are confidential, reporting an incident does not constitute the reporting of sexual misconduct to the University.
-After discussing any concerns with the Confidential Advisor, Employee Ombuds, counselors in the offices of Student Health Services or Student Counseling Services, the student or employee may choose to file a complaint of sexual misconduct with the Title IX Coordinator.
+*The Confidential Advisor, University Ombuds, Student Health Services, and Student Counseling Services are confidential resources exempt from mandatory reporting of sexual harassment matters.
+Because communications to these persons are private, reporting an incident does not constitute the reporting of sexual harassment to the University.

 Off Campus Resources